 Sprint’s Family Share Pack is usually the most affordable plan for families.
 A family of four using 5GB each will typically spend about $160 per month.
 That’s at least $40 cheaper than Verizon.

-The only downside to Sprint is that it has a smaller network than Verizon and AT&T. That shouldn’t matter if live in an urban area.
-Those outside of major cities, though, may get spotty service.
+The only downside to Sprint is that it has a smaller network than Verizon and AT&T. That shouldn’t matter if you live in an urban area, but those outside of major cities may have spotty service.

 AT&T for Compromise

 AT&T doesn’t have the biggest network.
 It also doesn’t have the cheapest plans.
 It does, however, offer the country’s second-largest network at prices most families can afford.